zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/6-labs-setup-graphical-remote-desktop/6-labs-setup-graphical-remote-desktop.md

 - An Oracle Enterprise Linux 7 (OEL) that meets requirement for marketplace publishing

 ## Task 1: Deploy noVNC
 1. As root, download and run the latest setup script.
+You will be prompted for the following two inputs:

+    - Estimated time in minutes for initial processes to fully start after instance boot up.
+This will be used to delay noVNC startup and prevent situations where workshop attendees may initially be unable to access noVNC until all dependent services on the instance are started. *Default: 5 minutes*
+    - The OS user for which the remote desktop will be configured. *Default: Oracle*

     ```
     <copy>